gwibbelsman/CSC301Spr2019/Unit5/day11Lab.md

 * A patronus is a special animal shape that wizards can conjure as a form of protection, for example a patronus might take the shape of a deer or a turtle.
 For each patronus, we need to track its description (dog, cat, etc) and a URL that points to a picture of the animal.
 * Multiple students can have the same patronus (for example, two students might both have a dog patronus).
 * Each student only has one patronus at a time, but may have multiple over their lifetimes.
 We want to keep track of this progression of students and patronuses (patroni?).
+* Not every patronus has a student who has mastered it.
+Some may be very rare and special.
 * Sadly, some students never master the patronus charm, and thus these students do not have a patronus.
 Our database should support this situation as well.

 Create an ERD showing a database design to support these requirements.
 Save it as a PDF file.